uviclibraries/sketchnoting/act-3-language.md

   - Of course you can follow along with this tutoral and use the **camping** vocabulary in the [**SENĆOŦEN** language](https://www.firstvoices.com/explore/FV/sections/Data/THE%20SEN%C4%86O%C5%A6EN%20LANGUAGE/SEN%C4%86O%C5%A6EN/SEN%C4%86O%C5%A6EN){:target="_blank"}, but please feel free to use a differnt language and/or vocabulary as you work through this activity.
 5. Draw a title or topic for your Sketchnote:
   - In this case our topic is **camping** or **KELṈEN**, so I will draw a title for my sketchnote with **KELṈEN** large and promenant, and then add some camping or wilderness doodles to the title bar.
-  - I will not include the English word for this as hopefully the rest of the sketchnote will make the topic more obvious
+  - Note that I did not include the English word for camping in the title bar as hopefully the rest of the sketchnote will make the topic more obvious.
 <br>**PHOTO HERE of the title bar**
 5. List vocabulary in English and the language you are learning: Tent, lake, ???
 Here's a link to an dictorary: https://itservices.cas.unt.edu/~montler/saanich/wordlist/EnglishIndex.html
 <br>**PHOTO of Language lists**